 The immigration rules include general grounds for refusing to allow someone’s entry to the UK.
 See Entering the UK section of the Toolkit for more information on these general grounds.

-In addition to this, re-entry bans are applied to certain categories of people who breached immigration law in certain ways in a previous attempt to enter or stay in the UK.
+In addition to this, re-entry bans are applied if you have been forcibly removed or deported from the UK, and in some other circumstances where the Home Office say immigration law was breached in a previous attempt to enter or stay in the UK.

-- overstaying (beyond the period of a time-limited visa);
+- overstayed (beyond the period of a time-limited visa);

-- breaching a condition attached to your previous leave;
+- breached a condition attached to your previous leave;

 - you overstayed for less than 30 days and you left the UK voluntarily at your own expense.
-(The immigration rules state that if you overstayed for more than 30 days, unless specific exceptions apply you will be subject to a 12 month re-entry ban).
+The immigration rules state that if you overstayed for more than 30 days, unless specific exceptions apply you will be subject to a 12 month re-entry ban.
+Read about the exceptions in the Home Office guidance here.

 - you left the UK voluntarily at your own expense more than 12 months ago